js3393/WebCrawler/readme.md

 ### Specific Roles and Contributions
 - **Jose Santos**: Implemented the main program, URL queue, URL fetching threads, word finding, logging mechanism, and overall project organization.
 Conducted testing and debugging to ensure functionality and correctness.
+- **Dhruvil Patel**: Developed the logging system, designed and managed the URL queue structure, and implemented synchronization between threads to ensure safe access to shared resources.
+Supported the stability of the program by handling concurrency issues and helped with debugging related to multi-threading and logging events.
+- **Almuatasam Asseadi**: Implemented comprehensive error handling across the program, including invalid URLs, network failures, and file access errors.
+Ensured the crawler could handle unexpected failures gracefully without crashing and contributed to improving the overall reliability and robustness of the project.

 ### Libraries Used
 - **pthread**: Used for multithreading and thread synchronization.